flotischoti/myMetronome/readme.md

 The following npm scripts can be used to setup docker:

-- `npm run docker:run`: Create container based on postgres image
+- `npm run docker:create`: Create container based on postgres image
 - `npm run docker:start`: Start container